markchen0308/IOT/README.md

-This project is fo BLE IOT test
+This project is for BLE IOT test